 const computed = Buffer.from(computedHex, "hex");

-if (expected.length !== computed.length) return false;
+if (expected.length !== computed.length) {

 return timingSafeEqual(expected, computed);